IAMColumbia/NationalSpaceship/issue_requirements.md

 ### Name
 The issue name should be accurately and succinctly describe what's going on.
+Issue must include student's initials as to associate the issue with their milestones.

 ### Description
 There needs to be a well rounded description that accurately describes